adessoTurkey/ios-boilerplate/README.md

 - [TestFlight](https://help.apple.com/itunes-connect/developer/#/devdc42b26b8) - TestFlight beta testing lets you distribute beta builds of your app to testers and collect feedback.
 - [Appcenter](https://appcenter.ms/) - Continuously build, test, release, and monitor apps for every platform.

+## Join the crew!

+[Act now to join][linkedin/jobs] our team and become an adessi — enjoy a Great Place to Work!

 ## License

 ```